John A. List: Work

 His work focuses on microeconomic issues, and includes over 250 academic publications.
-Among these articles are field experiments using several different markets to obtain data, including charitable fundraising activities, the Chicago Board of Trade, Costa Rican CEOs, the new automobile market, sports memorabilia markets, coin markets, auto repair markets, open air markets located everywhere—from the United States to Morocco to India, various venues on the internet, several auction settings, shopping malls, various labor markets, and grammar and high schools.
-In the past two decades, List has expanded his research agenda to explore theoretical and empirical aspects of scaling ideas and policies.

 Behavioral economics

 List's research on behavioral economics has focused on testing theories like gift exchange, social preferences, and prospect theory.
 Traditional tests of these theories relied on recruiting undergraduate students to participate in experiments for a small amount of money.
 List instead recruited subjects in actual marketplaces to participate in experiments, sometimes unbeknownst to even the subjects.
 List's field experiments have found that gift exchange is not as powerful a motivator of labor effort as earlier research found, that social preferences are not as pronounced as prior research found, and that the divergence between Willingness to Pay and Willingness to Accept often called the endowment effect, predicted by prospect theory, disappears with market experience.

 List's recent work in behavioral economics has found that framing can induce increased worker productivity, and has been picked up by several corporations around the world.